-The New York Forward dashboard is reporting a positivity rate for Columbia County yesterday of 0.0 percent and a seven-day average of 0.9 percent.
-By comparison, the daily positivity rate for the Capital Region is 0.3 percent and the seven-day average is 0.3 percent.
+The New York Forward dashboard is reporting a positivity rate for Columbia County yesterday of 5.2 percent and a seven-day average of 8.8 percent.
+By comparison, the positivity rate for the Capital Region was 6.8 percent and the seven-day average was 8.2 percent.

-A year ago today, the CCDOH reported two new cases of COVID-19.
-The total number of cases was 447, and the number of active cases was 27.
-There were 7 county residents hospitalized with the virus, and none was in the ICU.
-The total number of deaths attributed to COVID-19 at this time last year was 37.
+A year ago today, the CCDOH reported 22 new cases of COVID-19.
+The total number of cases was 1,016, and the number of active cases was 65.
+There were 183 county residents in mandatory quarantine, 16 were hospitalized, and 1 was in the ICU.
+The total number of deaths attributed to COVID-19 at this time last year was 46.